Rumyra/Pocket-Kitten/tutorial/tutorial.md

 We can now open _index.html_ in Firefox Nightly and we can develop Pocket Kitten in the browser for the next bit.
 If we set the view to be the same dimensions as the simulator, we can see what the app will look like as we add CSS.
 Go to **Tools -> WebDeveloper -> Responsive Design View** and choose 320x480 from the drop down that appears.

 So let's get cracking with a little CSS.
 I'm going to create a custom design, which is always advised with FirefoxOS apps.
 There has been a pattern library, [Gaia building blocks](https://wiki.mozilla.org/Gaia/Design/BuildingBlocks), created for Gaia develpment, but part of the point about harnessing open web technologies is we can have any app look any which way we want... yay!

+///////////EDIT There's also an amaze site showcasing Building Blocks and other bits of FirefoxOS design & CSS: SITE HERE

 As it's such a small example, I have only one CSS file _style/pocket-kitten.css_: